-On rare occasions, academically exceptional applicants may be considered for admission who have completed a minimum of 90 semester/135 quarter hours at an accredited institution of higher education in the United States or Canada.
+On rare occasions, academically exceptional applicants may be considered for admission who have completed a minimum of 90 semester/135 quarter hours at an accredited college or university in the United States or Canada.

-Required courses must be completed at an accredited institution of higher education in the United States or Canada.
+Required courses must be completed at an accredited college or university in the United States or Canada.
 We recommend the required courses be taken at a four-year institution.
 The following courses are required for consideration: